polkafoundry/polkadocs/docs/concept/README.md

 <center><i>Figure 3: Smart contract execution</i></center>

 ### CONTRACT SAFETY
 Contracts submitted by users can contain dangerous code, either unintentionally (bugs) or on purpose (exploits, hacks, vandalizing, etc.).
-Icetea blockchain performs the following measures.
+PolkaFoundry blockchain performs the following measures.
 - Gas-based strategy to limit the amount of resources a contract call can use.
 For more details about gas calculation, please refer to the Transaction Fees section
 - Scan for unsafe code: at deployment, the contract is scanned for unsafe code.
 This includes code that attempts to escape the execution sandbox and code that is deemed un-polyfillably indeterministic